 Sacramento’s oldest camellia, thought to be 85 years old (+/-), is thriving after being replanted at Sutter Park in East Sacramento.

-Prior to the demolition of Sutter Memorial Hospital, the tree-sized camellia that stood at the hospital’s entrance was carefully removed in 2017.
-It was nurtured at a nearby nursery during construction of Sutter Park, East Sacramento’s newest neighborhood.
+Prior to the demolition of Sutter Memorial Hospital in 2017, the tree-sized camellia that stood at the hospital’s entrance was carefully removed.
+The camellia was nurtured at a nearby nursery during construction of Sutter Park, East Sacramento’s newest neighborhood.

 Sacramento’s oldest camellia now graces the entrance of the new infill housing development.

 SacramentoRevealed.com – All Things Sacramento (from a personal perspective)

 See related blog post: Sacramento – Camellia City

 The camellia was moved from its Midtown Sacramento location to the then new Sutter Maternity Hospital at F and 51st Streets in 1937.

 Sutter Maternity Hospital (later named Sacramento Memorial Hospital), was known as “Sacramento’s Baby Hospital”.
 Over its lifespan generations of Sacramentans (approximately 350,000 babies) were born there.

 Sutter Memorial Hospital moved from East Sacramento into new Midtown Sacramento facilities in 2015.
 This move paved the way for the development of the old hospital site to residential use.